tmoravec/fastjsonrpc/README.md

 * Support for HTTP authentization - only basic, not digest; use SSL for encrypted credentials.

+* Support for HTTP persistent connections and Factory to create proxies to different URLs

+* Support for HTTP compression

 * Full standards compliance.

 * Support both JSON-RPC standards at once - great if you don't control your